Looking for a freelancer or want to become one? Here are the most popular freelancer marketplaces ranked and reviewed.

 Creatives, designers, and developers will find many opportunities on Authentic Jobs.
 Of course, the platform is entirely free to use for freelancers but does require paying a fee for job postings.
 Moreover, a few options allow you to refine your search to get what you want quicker.
 You can check different boxes, like “freelancer,” “part-time” and “internship” or by using keywords.
 You can also pick the location and category.
 With so many freelance marketplaces, doing your research and a bit of luck, you will surely score the gig you are after.Visit Authentic Jobs

-The leading world’s universities and corporate companies are home to some of the most brightest technology minds on the planet.
+The leading universities and corporate companies are home to some of the brightest technology minds on the planet.
 Although, getting access to these minds might be a little tricky.
 This is where Gigster comes into play.
-Gigster is a fairly straightforward business platform that connects people with ideas and others who have the skills to execute those ideas.
+Gigster is a fairly straightforward business platform that connects people with ideas and those with the skills to execute those ideas.
 Whether it’s complicated engineering you need for your home, or a simple project that you need version 1 coded in just a few weeks, Gigster makes sure that whatever your requirements for the project are.Visit Gigster

 10. Creative Market